Cecil Parkinson: In government

 Following four years on the back benches, he was appointed Secretary of State for Energy in 1987 (having been tipped as a potential Chancellor of the Exchequer), and for Transport in the July 1989 reshuffle.
 One of the highlights during his tenure of the latter job was announcing new main-line rail tunnels across London, called Crossrail.
-He resigned along with Margaret Thatcher when she was replaced by John Major, and stood down from the House of Commons at the 1992 general election.
+He resigned along with Margaret Thatcher when she was replaced by John Major and stood down from the House of Commons at the 1992 general election.

 Following the 1992 election, he was created Baron Parkinson, of Carnforth, in the County of Lancashire, on 29 June 1992.

 That year, Parkinson also published his memoirs, in which he claimed that, with a determined campaign, Thatcher would have won the second ballot of the Conservative leadership election, when her Cabinet had warned her she would lose and thus persuaded her to stand down.

 Shadow Cabinet

 Parkinson returned to front-line politics when he was made Conservative Party Chairman again, by William Hague, in June 1997.
-He retired from this role in 1998; afterward he kept a low profile, although he was a vice-chairman of the Conservative Way Forward group.
+He retired from this role in 1998; afterwards he kept a low profile, although he was a vice-chairman of the Conservative Way Forward group.
 He was also the Honorary President of Conservative Friends of Poland.

 Personal life

 Parkinson married Ann Mary Jarvis on 2 February 1957.
 They had three daughters: Mary, Emma and Joanna.
+Mary was found hanged in December 2017 following a period of depression after her father's death in 2016.

 As a result of an extra-marital affair with Sara Keays, his personal secretary, he fathered a daughter, Flora, whom he never met or acknowledged.

 He was a supporter of Preston North End, and in November 1988 paid a tribute to Tom Finney on This Is Your Life.